AI agents give confident wrong answers without enterprise context layer, Snowflake responds

 .

-For CIOs, Horizon Context reduces operational complexity by providing a governed map of their organization's data estate, according to Stephanie Walter, practice lead of the AI Stack at HyperFRAME Research.
+For CIOs, Horizon Context should reduce operational complexity because it will provide a governed map of their organization's data estate, said Stephanie Walter, practice lead of the AI Stack at HyperFRAME Research.
 "The value is not simply cataloging where data lives; it is giving AI systems the metadata, lineage, permissions, and business context needed to retrieve the right data safely," Walter said

 1